Paul J. Tackley, Professor

 Click here for a movie showing group activities

-emphasizes numerical simulation, using state-of-the-art numerical
+My main research tool is numerical simulation, using state-of-the-art numerical

-methods and high performance (massively-parallel + Beowulf)
+methods on high performance (massively-parallel)

 supercomputers to obtain more realistic, three-dimensional numerical

 models of dynamical processes than previously possible.
-Specific recent
+Specific recent projects include:

 - Developing integrated, self-consistent models of plate tectonics